CYBERPHRENIA/CYBERPHRENIA/README.md

 × PROSHIPPERS OR ANY OTHER OF THAT KIND, hope the best healing and help for y'all tho

 × OVER 20 AND UNDER 13, THE BODY'S STILL A MINOR

+If you're gonna judge my actions in general just DNI, I know I have problems.
+You're not fixing it by commenting on it.

 ![image](https://files.catbox.moe/7b71cc.jpeg)